FrankReiser/ReiserRT_CombGenerator/README.md

    // Move unique pointer into shared pointer which may be referenced numerous times.
    // This CombGeneratorScalarVectorType also makes the data constant.
    // Mutliple references are read only.
+   //
+   // NOTE: the 'array' syntax for shared pointers is required and is only reliably
+   // supported by the C++17 standard.
    CombGeneratorScalarVectorType sharedMagnitudes{ std::move( magnitudes ) };

    // Reset a CombGenerator instance.
 It will increment the reference count on this data